open-siege/siege-studio/README.md

 Or ```dts-to-json some.dts``` to convert an individual file.

 Or you can simply drag one or more files and drop it onto the executable, and it will convert all items that it can.

-Inspired by a DTS converter for Earthsiege 2 (https://github.com/booto/convert_dts)

 The result will be a plain text JSON file which should be editable in any text editor, and which has the same name as the DTS/DML file except with **.json** added onto it.